 Regional development ELBA (Leimental-Birseck-Allschwil), metropolitan region of Basel, competition 1st prize (2011), test studies (2012)

-Careful use of land resources, mixed use and buiding densities, positioning of traffic-intensive installations (shopping centers), multi-modal mobility, attractive public transport nodes, sustainable modal split (high share of public and soft transport modes), parking space management, interlinking of landscape and green spaces (ecology network), edges of settlement areas (definition, design), transformation of inner city areas, participation process and communication.
+Strategic regional planning, network and territory, polycentric metropolitan region, economic regional development, careful use of land resources, mixed use and buiding densities, positioning of traffic-intensive installations (shopping centers), cross-border coordination mobility and urbanism Switzerland - France, multi-modal mobility, attractive public transport nodes, sustainable modal split (high share of public and soft transport modes), parking space management, spatial dynamics, interlinking of landscape and green spaces (ecology network), metropolitan landscapes, edges of settlement areas (definition, design), transformation of inner city areas, participation process and communication.

 Van de Wetering Atelier für Städtebau GmbH (lead), mrs partner AG (mobility), asp Landschaftsarchitekten AG (landscape planning)